After discussing the calculation of returns on investments, let’s now learn about how to measure the risks associated with these returns.

 Using the returns data, we calculate the mean/average returns.
 The variance of the asset returns will then be the average of square of the difference between the returns and the mean.

-Where n is the number of periods in the data, Rt represents the returns for each time period and μ represents the mean returns.
+Where n is the number of observations in the data, Rt represents the returns for each time period and μ represents the mean returns.

 The standard deviation will simply be the square root of the variance.